-HFN 190 Professional Fitness Seminar/Internship
+Professional Fitness Seminar/Internship 190 3 credits

 An experiential course that includes classroom discussion and internship opportunities to enhance the learning experiences of the fitness professional.
 This course is open to all students pursuing a certificate and/or degree in fitness/physical education, e.g., personal trainers, group exercise leaders, exercise specialists, and fitness managers.

-HFN 134, HFN 172, or HFN 183, or Permission of Instructor
+Prerequisite: HFN 134, HFN 172, or HFN 183, or Permission of Instructor